Imrexxx-OG/Imrexxx-OG/README.md

 Achievements to Brag About:
 Hackathon Hero: I won my first hackathon, and let's be real, luck is also a skill, right? lol.
 It was the perfect blend of skill and serendipity, showcasing my knack for innovation under pressure.

 Anime Aficionado: Watching "One Piece" three times?
-That's not just a hobby; it's a testament to my love for epic tales, which I channel into creating user stories in my code.
+That's not just a hobby, it's a testament to my love for epic tales, which I channel into creating user stories in my code.

-Why Work With Me?If you're looking for someone who can code, create, and crack a smile, that's me.
+Why Work With Me?
+If you're looking for someone who can code, create, and crack a smile, that's me.
 I'm here to push the boundaries of what's possible in tech, whether it's through traditional web or the blockchain revolution.
 Let's collaborate to build something epic, where technology meets storytelling, with a dash of humor on the side.

 Top Langs:
 CSS